First Indochina War: War breaks out (1946)

+In March 1946, a preliminary accord signed between the French and Ho Chi Minh which acknowledged the DRV as a free state within an Indochinese Federation in a "French Union" and allowed a limited number of French troops within its borders to replace the Chinese forces which started gradually returning to China.
+In further negotiations, the French would seek to ratify Vietnam's position within the Union and the Vietnamese main priorities were preserving their independence and the reunification with the Republic of Cochinchina, which had been created by High Commissioner Georges d'Argenlieu in June.
+In September, once main negotiations had broken down in Paris over these two key issues, Ho Chi Minh and Marius Moutet, the French Minister of the Colonies, signed a temporary modus vivendi which reaffirmed the March Accord, although no specifications were made on the issue of a Nam Bộ (Cochinchina) reunification referendum and negotiations for a definitive treaty were set to begin no later than January 1947.

-In early 1946, the French landed a military force at Haiphong, and negotiations took place about the future for Vietnam as a state within the French Union.
-Fighting broke out in Haiphong between the Việt Minh government and the French over a conflict of interest in import duty at the port.
+In the north, an uneasy peace had been maintained during the negotiations, in November however, fighting broke out in Haiphong between the Việt Minh government and the French over a conflict of interest in import duty at the port.
 On November 23, 1946, the French fleet bombarded the Vietnamese sections of the city killing 6,000 Vietnamese civilians in one afternoon.
 The Việt Minh quickly agreed to a cease-fire and left the cities.
 This is known as the Haiphong incident.

 There was never any intention among the Vietnamese to give up, as General Võ Nguyên Giáp soon brought up 30,000 men to attack the city.
 Although the French were outnumbered, their superior weaponry and naval support made any Việt Minh attack unsuccessful.
-In December, hostilities between the Việt Minh and the French broke out in Hanoi, and Hồ Chí Minh was forced to evacuate the capital in favor of remote forested and mountainous areas.
+In 19 December, hostilities between the Việt Minh and the French broke out in Hanoi, and Ho Chi Minh, along with his government, was forced to evacuate the capital in favor of remote forested and mountainous areas.
 Guerrilla warfare ensued, with the French controlling most of the country except far-flung areas.
-By January the following year, most provincial capitals had fallen to the French, while Hue fell in February after a six week siege.
+By January the following year, most provincial capitals had fallen to the French, while Hue fell in February after a six-week siege.